You usually want to make a "safe"

 3.

-of an opening lead involves using clues from the auction to decide whether you
+hands, your choice of an opening lead involves using clues from the auction to

-should make an aggressive lead, or play it safe with a passive lead.
-You'll
+decide whether you should make an aggressive lead, or play it safe with a

-auctions that will give you the strongest clues about this include those where:
+The types of auctions that will give you the strongest clues about this

 mandatory to lead a trump to an auction like this one: